 - Cool and refrigerate: Allow the pudding to cool on the counter for 30-60 minutes before refrigerating.
 Refrigerate for 2-4 hours until the pudding has cooled and is firm.

-For the whipped cream
+For the Whipped Cream

 - Chill the bowl: Once the pie is completely cooled and set, prepare the whipped cream.
 Chill a mixing bowl in the freezer for 10 minutes.
 Pour the heavy whipping cream into the chilled bowl.
 Use an electric mixer to beat the heavy cream on high speed until soft peaks form.

 - Add the powdered sugar: Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
-Spread over top of the pudding.
+Spread over the top of the pudding.
 Top with chocolate shavings (optional).

 Notes